analogcode/Swift-Radio-Pro/README.md

 Q: Is there another API to get album/track information besides LastFM and iTunes?
 A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
 The [Echo Nest](http://developer.echonest.com/) has all kinds of APIs that are fun to play with.

+Q: I updated the album art size in the Storyboard, and now the sizing is acting funny?
+A: There is an albumArt constraint modified in the code.
+See the "optimizeForDeviceSize()" method in the NowPlayingVC.

 Q: My radio station isn't playing?
 A: Paste your stream URL into a browser to see if it will play there.
 The stream may be offline or have a weak connection.